If you had to pack all your conversion wisdom and power into one tiny space, it would be the call-to-action button.

 It’s the exact same method.
 The button is rectangular, contrasting, and strategically positioned.

-Which means the more you can make your button clickable, the more conversions you’ll win.
+Which means the more you can make your button look clickable, the more conversions you’ll win.

 6. Make the CTA button the next obvious action